HeRo-Q: A General Framework for Stable Low Bit Quantization via Hessian Conditioning: Experiments

 \subsection{Computational Performance Evaluation}

-The inference throughput results in Table \ref{tab:inference_speed_simple} demonstrate the practical efficiency gains achieved by weight-only quantization under the W4A16 setting on an NVIDIA A800 GPU.
-All quantized methods—GPTQ, SpinQuant, and HeRo-Q—deliver substantial speedups over the FP16 baseline.
-Notably, HeRo-Q achieves throughput performance on par with or slightly better than SpinQuant (e.g., 113.1 vs. 112.8 Tokens/s on Llama-8B), while matching the high efficiency of GPTQ.
-This indicates that the spectral preconditioning introduced by HeRo-Q—despite its additional transformation overhead—does not compromise runtime performance.
-On the contrary, the negligible difference in speed relative to other SOTA methods suggests that the orthogonal rotation and diagonal smoothing operations are efficiently fused during deployment, enabling HeRo-Q to maintain competitive inference latency while offering improved accuracy.
+The inference throughput results in Table~\ref{tab:efficiency_alpha}(a) demonstrate the practical efficiency of weight-only quantization under the W4A16 setting on an NVIDIA A800 GPU.
+All quantized methods---GPTQ, SpinQuant, and HeRo-Q---deliver substantial speedups over the FP16 baseline.
+Notably, HeRo-Q achieves throughput on par with or slightly better than SpinQuant (e.g., 113.1 vs. 112.8 Tokens/s on Llama-3.1-8B), while matching the high efficiency of GPTQ.
+This indicates that the spectral preconditioning introduced by HeRo-Q does not compromise runtime performance.
+The negligible speed difference relative to other SOTA methods suggests that the orthogonal rotation and diagonal smoothing operations are efficiently fused during deployment, enabling HeRo-Q to maintain competitive inference latency while offering improved accuracy.